The Kashmir Conflict-

 clear difference between Nation, Nationality and State.
 For example, Pakistan

-it is known as Indian Union, though on papers.
-United Kingdom is the State but
+it is known as Indian Union, though on paper.
+The United Kingdom is the State but

-Britain that is from Britannia recognising different nations such as English,
+Britain, which is from Britannia recognizing different nations such as English,

 There are many examples to illustrate in order to prove the point.
 The term “member state” or “member states” used in the UN vocabulary, not “member nation” or “member nations”.
 Further more nationhood and statehood are the social expressions of human life reflect in political terms, which, is, dynamic and ever changing.
 For example: The ex-leader of Liberal Democratic Party of Britain, Mr. Charles Kennedy encountered with question to identify himself his relation with Scottishness and Britishness.
 His reply was: I am a Scottish, I am a British and I am the Citizen of Europe.
 Mr. Kennedy’s narration was correct, a reflection of socio political life that is taking place between Scottish and Britain and between Britain and Europe.
 The evidence of dynamics ever changing is; that the new citizenship, a European one, is, in the making.